 Here is a simple cost-benefit analysis to help you decide which selling plan in best:

 - The Basic Selling plan offers a pay-as-you-go rate of £0.75 (+VAT) per order

 - You would need a minimum of 34 sales/month to offset the £25.00 (+VAT) subscription fee for the Professional Selling Plan (34 x £0.75 = £25.50)

 - If you have fewer than 34 sales per month, the Basic Selling Plan will likely be the best option for you.

-You can easily switch between Amazon’s Basic and Professional selling plans at any time, downgrading if you’re not selling enough each month or if you’re taking a break, and upgrading if you need access to additional features or it becomes cost-effective to use the Professional Selling Plan at any point.
+You can easily switch between Amazon’s Basic and Professional selling plans at any time, downgrading if you’re not selling enough each month or decide to take a break, and upgrading if you need access to additional features or it becomes cost-effective to use the Professional Selling Plan at any point.

-Please note: The Basic Selling Plan is sometimes referred to by Amazon as the ‘Individual’ selling plan, so don’t be thrown if you come across this term when you’re creating an account or reading articles on Amazon or other websites.
+Please note: Amazon sometimes refers to the Basic Selling Plan as the ‘Individual’ selling plan, so don’t be thrown if you come across this term when you’re creating an account or reading articles on Amazon or other websites.